akanik/nicar25-scripted-mapping/scripted-mapping.md

 - **Census Tigerline URLs:** [pick your vintage here](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html), then click FTP Archive and navigate to the shapefile you need.

 ## Projections
+We all only make the medium bucks here, so we're not going to get into the nitty gritty of the math behind projections and reprojections or why one might be the best option over the other.
+The key concepts to remember here are that we're taking a 3D globe and trying to cut it down to size to make a flat, 2D map!
+And with that comes some complicated map math.

+With most spatial data analysis, you'll typically run into a few industry favorites for a coordinate reference system, or CRS.
+[EPSG.io](https://epsg.io) is a great resource for searching through EPSG codes, which are a sort of index code assigned to different ways to visualize that 3D to 2D transition (or vice versa).

+In order to calculate distance on the ground in a unit that doesn't make you want to tear your hair out (like in meters or feet or miles), you need to reproject your layer into one that supports **meters** and not **degrees**.
+We're picking `EPSG:6505`, which is also known as `NAD83`.
+Other popular ones are `EPSG:4326`, or `WGS84`, as well as `EPSG:3857`, aka `WGS84/Pseudo-Mercator`, which is what most web maps use.

 ## Slaying with APIs